-The feedback received on the exposition accomplished Dahlstrom's recommendations (2014) and confirmed the observations made by Lacchia et al. (2019) about the importance of including emotional or challenging aspects during science communications such as research motivation or descriptions related to logistics, routine duties and lifestyle in extreme contexts.
-We believe that the choice of showing images of environments closer to our heritage, such as the Alps, facilitated the researchers in the delicate and difficult attempt of transmitting the message that the climate crisis is a real problem affecting all of us and that each small contribution from everybody can make a difference.
+The feedback received on the exposition accomplished Dahlstrom's (2014) recommendations and confirmed the observations made by Lacchia et al. (2020) about the importance of including emotional or challenging aspects during science communications, such as research motivation or descriptions related to logistics, routine duties, and lifestyle in extreme contexts.
+We believe that the choice of showing images of environments closer to our heritage, such as the Alps, assisted the researchers in their delicate and difficult attempt to transmit the message that the climate crisis is a real problem affecting all of us and that each small contribution from everybody can make a difference.
 The slow but inexorable vanishing of glaciers is striking evidence that global warming is effectively occurring here and now, and it will probably deeply affect the way our entire society will act in the future.
-Global warming is an entity of such vast temporal and spatial dimensions that is so interconnected with human activities that it seems to defy not only our control but also our understanding.
-Our concepts of the world and the environment must necessarily change to allow new awareness and to promote a sustainable and respectful coexistence between human society and nature.
-Communication activities, such as the Focus on glaciers exhibition, and other outreach actions promoted by OGS and other institutions, are critical to highlight the problem and make it relevant to the general public.
+Global warming is an entity of such vast temporal and spatial dimensions that is so interconnected with human activity that it seems to defy not only our control but also our understanding.
+Our concept of the world and the environment must change to allow new awareness and to promote a sustainable and respectful coexistence between humanity and nature.
+Communication activities, such as the "Focus on glaciers" exhibition, and other outreach actions promoted by OGS and other institutions, are critical for highlighting the problem and making it relevant to the general public.
 The debate about climate change communication strategies is still active, and catastrophic frames are controversial (König and Jucks, 2019).

-The exhibition project is still active: the pictures are presently displayed on OGS premises, and our colleagues are strongly encouraged to collect new images during their scientific expeditions to upgrade the exhibition.
+The exhibition project is still active.
+The pictures are presently displayed on OGS premises, and our colleagues are strongly encouraged to collect new images during their scientific expeditions to upgrade the exhibition.
 This experience may be further stimulated within the research community to keep track of and record the rapid changes occurring in the Earth's glaciers.
-The exhibition "Focus on glaciers" can be considered the first event for the OGS of a new way of communicating on the themes of climate change or on other themes of utmost importance for our society.
-Researchers can develop alternative topics on the basis of the pictures collected during routine work that can be exposed through future similar exhibitions.
-Moreover, adding multimedia support, also showing moments of life during fieldwork or episodes related to the scientific campaigns, would be of importance to catch the visitor's attention and communicate more effectively.
-In the course of future events, we will further involve visitors through short surveys to verify whether the transmitted message was easily accessible and the level of awareness obtained after the visit of the exhibition.
+The exhibition "Focus on glaciers" can be considered as being the first event, for the OGS, with a new way of communicating the themes of climate change or other themes of utmost importance for our society.
+Researchers can develop alternative topics on the basis of the pictures collected during routine work that can be displayed through similar future exhibitions.
+Moreover, by adding multimedia support that shows snapshots of life during fieldwork or episodes related to the scientific campaigns would be of importance in terms of catching the visitors' attention and communicating more effectively.
+In the course of future events, we will further involve visitors through short surveys to verify whether the transmitted message was easily accessible and what level of awareness was obtained after visiting the exhibition.